Health and Social Care BA (Hons)

 For more on studying degree courses see our Study at Bangor section.

 You will have, on average, 6 hours of lectures per week and up to 6 hours of group seminars.
 You will also complete reading, research, library searches, project work, and preparation for presentations.
 Some modules involve project and/or small group work.
 Your dissertation involves research in the area of your choice.
-We have good links with Germany and Finland and you may spend up to one semester abroad.

 Core modules provide a thorough grounding in key theoretical perspectives, comparative studies in health and welfare policy, and research methodologies.
 Other modules can be chosen from a variety offered by the School of Social Sciences.
 You will also work independently (with supervision) on an extended piece of written work to be submitted as a dissertation.